goopletdev/clover/README.md

 For steno history, many translations will also result in backspaces.
 Undoing will therefore also have to keep track of the chars deleted by said backspaces

 ### todo:
+- reimplement engine; for now, just make all entries 'inputText' instructions. then add undo, and go from there.
+- write tests for history and instruction methods
 - Document code with Doxygen tags/Javadoc-style doc tags
 - implement steno-order sorted dictionary
 - replace "translations" field with object containing function pointers, raw text, source steno dictionary id